toitware/ublox-gnss-driver/README.md

 'location' object, which can be queried as required.

 #### Advanced use cases
-There are other features and information that these devices can provide - much of this information is available inside the 'messages' that the devices send.
+There are other features and information that these devices can provide.
-The 'Advanced examples' below shows how to have the device collect information from any of the supported message types.
-The information they can provide is vast.
-It is up to the user to look at the device manual and determine which messages are required, and to use driver to ask for them.
+Accessing it is based on sending messages to and from the device.
+The 'Advanced examples' below shows how to use the mesage system via this driver to collect information from any of the supported message types of your device.
+The information they can provide is vast, and not all types may have human readable output.
+It is up to the user to look at the device manual and determine which messages are required, how to interpret the data, and to use driver to ask for it.

 ## Interface Support
 | Interface | Support |